Enalean/tuleap-documentation-en/languages/en/user-guide/testmanagement.rst

 .. warning::

-    This feature is under development.
-This covers what's available in Tuleap 11.16 release.
-Shall you want to know what's cooking for next release, please have a look at `Test Plan Epic <https://tuleap.net/plugins/tracker/?aid=14871>`_.
+    This feature is under heavy development, most the documentation covers what's available in 11.16.

+    The part related to coverage of backlog items is available starting 11.17.

 If your project also uses the Scrum backlog of Agile Dashboard service, a "Tests" tab will be added to milestones.